 h.
-BNC - Suspension of nickel mining operations On June 28, 2016, BNC, received an indefinite Regional Suspension Order from Regional Office No. IV-B of MGB in connection with the discoloration of the Llabongan River which extended towards the surrounding area of the causeway within the Berong Bay.
+BNC - Updates on suspension of nickel mining operations On June 28, 2016, BNC, received an indefinite Regional Suspension Order from Regional Office No. IV-B of MGB in connection with the discoloration of the Llabongan River which extended towards the surrounding area of the causeway within the Berong Bay.